 In August 2019, we released our first short, You Can’t Change Anything About This, written and directed by alum Will Cecil, produced by 186 Productions, a film company started by alum Patrick Stoffer and partner Eric Richardson, and starring 2018 graduates Niamh Quirke and Gage Brunton.
 The film is available to stream on Amazon Prime, and is currently entered in 16 short film festivals and competitions.

-We are soliciting scripts for 4 additional 5-minute films to be produced and promoted in the coming twelve months.
-Each film will be granted a production budget of up to $10,000, with casts comprised exclusively of New York Conservatory acting graduates.
+Our next production will be Gloria Steinberg, to be shot in August 2020, followed by an untitled psycho-horror short directed by genre master Jeremiah Kipp.
+We solicit scripts for 4-6 short films to produce and promote every year–each with a production budget of up to $10,000 and casts comprised exclusively of New York Conservatory graduates.
 Each film will be entered into 15-20 short film festivals, and will receive a promotional budget.

-Starting in spring 2020, New York Conservatory Productions will accept pitches from graduates for grants of up to $25,000 toward production of original web series.
-Additional support, including free studio space for filming, and promotional and marketing assistance will be offered by the school.
+Starting in summer 2020, New York Conservatory Productions will accept pitches from graduates for grants of up to $25,000 toward production of original web series.
+Additional support offered includes free studio space for filming, and promotional and marketing assistance and funding.

 Students who complete Web Series class in good standing will be eligible to apply for project funding immediately after graduation.

 The New York Conservatory has added a state-of-the-art podcast studio to the campus that is available for use, free of charge, by New York Conservatory alumni whose projects are approved by the production company.
 Several podcasts are currently being produced under the New York Conservatory Productions umbrella, including Richard Omar’s The Moment Before and alumni Hunter Diaz and Evan Duncan’s Hear No Movie, See No Movie.